Ceasterwyrt/DevuanTweaks/README.md

 Install `mbpfan` and `macfanctld`

-It should add them automatically to the startup, but in case it doesn't, enable them at startup with `rc-update add mbpfan default` and `rc-update add macfanctld default`
+After installing them they'll automatically be added to the startup, you can check it with `rc-update add mbpfan default` and `rc-update add macfanctld default`

 ## Getting wi-fi to work